mnussbaum/PassHUD/README.md

 * `~/.config/PassHUD/config`

 The config file is YAML and can set environment variables for PassHUD's execution of `pass`, and an optional path to `pass` itself.
-If a path isn 't provided `pass` must be on your `$PATH`.
+If a path isn't provided `pass` must be on your `$PATH`.
 All fields in the config are optional.
 Here's an exhaustive example config file: